Biden's major climate bill passes Senate

 “To Americans who’ve lost faith that Congress can do big things, this bill is for you,” he said.
 “This bill is going to change America for decades.”

-Senator Schumer said the legislation contains “the boldest clean energy package in American history” to fight climate change while reducing consumer costs for energy and some medicines.
+Senator Schumer said the legislation contained “the boldest clean energy package in American history” to fight climate change while reducing consumer costs for energy and some medicines.

 Democrats have drawn harsh attacks from Republicans over the legislation’s $US430 billion ($623 billion) in new spending and roughly $US740 billion in new revenue.

-Nevertheless, Democrats hope its passage will help the party’s House and Senate candidates in the November 8 midterm elections at a time when President Biden is suffering from anemic public approval ratings amid high inflation.
+Nevertheless, Democrats hope its passage will help the party’s House and Senate candidates in the November 8 midterm elections at a time when Mr Biden is suffering from anaemic public approval ratings amid high inflation.

 The legislation is aimed at reducing carbon emissions and shifting consumers to green energy, while cutting prescription drug costs for the elderly and tightening enforcement on taxes for corporations and the wealthy.